-Crown Counsel's role with ICATs is governed by the criminal justice branch policy Committee Involvement: COM 2 (Ministry of Justice, 2018).
+Crown Counsel's role with ICATs is governed by the BC Prosecution Services policy COM 2 Committee Involvement (Ministry of Justice, 2018).
 Subject to this policy, Crown Counsel's role may include:

 - Working with other agencies or community groups on the initial development of the ICAT and providing subject matter expertise. - Acting as a training or educational resource to the ICAT on the justice system, criminal procedure and the roles and responsibilities of the branch and Crown Counsel.